 The law is more preoccupied with identifying innovation in other areas than in analyzing the characteristics of its own legal innovation.
 Jurists can identify legal innovation in much the same way as they identify pornography: "I know it when I see it".
 The combination "legal innovation" appears in academic literature, but probably with considerably lesser frequency than other legal terms orid phenomena.
 The characteristics of legal innovation are accorded relatively little attention by researchers of law.
 The OECD's Frascati Manual, which enumerates a list of disciplines against which to examine innovation in research and development (R&D), included law as a subcategory of innovation research in the social sciences, but whereas it demonstrated what might constitute innovation in the arts, education, social sciences, and even humanities, it refrained from demonstrating the criteria for innovation in law.

 The interest judges evince in the innovation phenomenon is yet more tenuous.
 The combination "legal innovation" appears in US Supreme Court rulings only once, merely quoting a lower court.
 The combination "doctrinal innovation" is mentioned there a mere four times.
 In federal court rulings, the combination appears 21 times.
 Some of these mentions appear in the context of ruling that the court did not have a case of legal innovation on its hands.
 Only in rare instances do judges accord the title "legal innovation" to a legal process that they are evaluating, and sometimes they use it to label that which they deem excessive innovation.
-Perhaps judges are too modest to describe their own novelties as "innovation," but they may fear that their novelty will be considered "a pejorative" or that "if the laws are thought to be stifling towards legal innovations, then Congress is the avenue to change these laws, not this Court."
+Perhaps judges are too modest to describe their own novelties as "innovation," but they may either fear that their novelty will be considered "a pejorative" or that "if the laws are thought to be stifling towards legal innovations, then Congress is the avenue to change these laws, not this Court."

 What was said about legal innovation in general is all the more applicable to land law, which is generally considered a conservative branch of law in which innovation is uncommon.
 As early as the most ancient societies, land was a central asset in human life and society; therefore, major mechanisms of property regularization were "invented" thousands of years ago.
 The recognition of private ownership, the regularization of common ownership, and the treatment of adverse possession as a source of ownership were familiar concepts in ancient legal systems.
 Most of the basic categories of land usages have been serving human society since its inception: agriculture, residence, private and public use.
 The concept of expropriation for public use, and even the limitations inherent, have been known for thousands of years.
 Prima facie, it might appear that this age-old branch of law is not the appropriate venue for investigating the phenomenon of legal innovation.
 Perhaps it is more appropriate to research branches of law that are the modern development of contemporary times, such as consumer protection laws, class actions, or measures of fighting money laundering.
 Even family law, which, much like land law, has supported human society for thousands of year, has been altered by far-reaching legal innovations arising from changes that occurred in the modern family and in reproduction technology.
 The tempo of change in the field of land law certainly does not approach the rate of technological change outside the court.
 This is plainly evident upon examining the rate of change undergone by the cellular phone models each of us has possessed in the last decade.
 Legal innovation generally lags far behind technological innovation.